 FERPA is a Federal law that regulates how students’ educational records are maintained and under what provisions certain student records can/should be released.
 Throughout primary and secondary education, rights related to students’ educational records belong to parents or legal guardians of the student.
 When a student becomes 18 years of age or enters postsecondary education, these rights transfer to the student.

-In accordance with FERPA, students of the University of North Alabama are hereby informed of their right to access their official records as described in the Act.
-A student may examine his/her official academic record during working hours in the Registrar’s Office upon presentation of appropriate PICTURE identification.
+In accordance with the Family Educational Rights and Privacy Act (FERPA), students of the University of North Alabama are hereby informed of their right to access their official records as described in the Act.
+A student may examine their official academic record during working hours in the registrar’s office upon presentation of appropriate picture identification.